 - Remote physical examination with tools like a digital stethoscope

-In total, the three telemedicine clinics serve about 150 rural and urban children each month.
-The Allergy, Asthma, and Immunology specialty alone serves as many as 30 children each month.
+In total, the four telemedicine clinics serve about 200 rural and urban children each month.
+The Allergy, Asthma, and Immunology specialty alone serves as many as 50 children each month.

 A six-month study of 169 children with asthma showed that a telemedicine visit using a high-resolution camera and a digital stethoscope and otoscope (for examining ears) was just as effective as an in-person visit.
 Most patients and their families reported satisfaction with the telemedicine visits, especially in terms of being able to clearly hear and see the healthcare professional during visits.

 Missouri allows schools to act as originating sites for telemedicine (meaning that students can go to their school instead of a clinic for a telemedicine visit), so Children's Mercy staff are looking to expand their outreach efforts to schools.
-For the state of Kansas, Children's Mercy will be adding a regional outreach center in rural Junction City and is investigating the possibility of additional telemedicine-only sites.
+For the state of Kansas, Children's Mercy has added a regional outreach center in rural Junction City and is investigating the possibility of additional telemedicine-only sites.

 For more information about program results:

 Portnoy, J.M., Waller, M., De Lurgio, S., & Dinakar, C. (2016).
 Telemedicine is as Effective as In-Person Visits for Patients with Asthma.
 Annals of Allergy, Asthma & Immunology, 117(3).
 241-245.
 Article Abstract